amissine/ali.guest/README.md

 - hit Enter!

 Now you can SSH to this instance and watch the feed coming your way: `tail -f feed`.

+##Discussion

+In this setup, the server has full control over the resources it exposes to the client, and so does the client.
+This can be used by independent parties to securely collaborate during the R&D phase of a decentrilised enterprise.
+For example, you can use my feed to develop and test your trading strategy.